COMPREHENSIVE MULTI-DAY WORKSHOP

-For a deep look into intercultural work and a solid way to increase intercultural effectiveness, please consider joining me for my favorite workshop!
-This live online four-day workshop is a comprehensive foundation in an intercultural and Polyvagal-informed approach to diversity work.
+For a deep dive into intercultural work and a solid way to increase intercultural effectiveness, please consider joining me for my new comprehensive workshop!
+This live online five-day workshop is a comprehensive foundation in an intercultural and nervous system approach to diversity work.

 Schedule is amenable to those on the East to West Coast.

-Live online workshops for synchronous learning (Zoom); there will be no recording of these workshops.
+Live online workshops for synchronous learning (Zoom); no recording

 How intercultural communication (IC) differs from traditional approaches to diversity used in psychology, and how it is complementary